In this post, I share how I built a private Kubernetes cluster on my own servers.

 # you should get this kubeadm join information.

-Make your kubectl can access your master node.
+Configure kubectl so it can access the master node.

 $ mkdir -p $HOME/.kube